sympower/dt-data-load-tool/docs/website/docs/general-usage/destination.md

 <!--@@@DLT_SNIPPET ./snippets/destination-toml.toml::name_layout-->

-Note that when you use the [`dlt init` command](../walkthroughs/add-a-verified-source.md) to create or add a data source, `dlt` creates a sample configuration for the selected destination.
+Note that when you use the [`data_load_tool init` command](../walkthroughs/add-a-verified-source.md) to create or add a data source, `data_load_tool` creates a sample configuration for the selected destination.

 ### Pass explicit credentials
 You can pass credentials explicitly when creating a destination factory instance.
-This replaces the `credentials` argument in `dlt.pipeline` and `pipeline.load` methods, which is now deprecated.
+This replaces the `credentials` argument in `data_load_tool.pipeline` and `pipeline.load` methods, which is now deprecated.
 You can pass the required credentials object, its dictionary representation, or the supported native form like below:
 <!--@@@DLT_SNIPPET ./snippets/destination-snippets.py::config_explicit-->

 :::tip
-You can create and pass partial credentials, and `dlt` will fill in the missing data.
+You can create and pass partial credentials, and `data_load_tool` will fill in the missing data.
 Below, we pass a PostgreSQL connection string but without a password and expect that it will be present in environment variables (or any other [config provider](credentials/setup))
 <!--@@@DLT_SNIPPET ./snippets/destination-snippets.py::config_partial-->